 Marina Tavern– a great spot for a pub-style meal and a beer, with a laid-back atmosphere and great for families.

 We spent the first afternoon exploring the island in our golf buggy.
 Hamilton Island is not that big so it’s easy to cover the whole island in one afternoon.

-To the west is where most of the island permanent residents live, as well as the well-known celebrity haute luxury spa resort, Qualia.
+To the west is where most of the island permanent residents live, as well as the well-known celebrity haunt luxury spa resort, Qualia.

-The east side or the island is not accessible by road, but there are several good hiking trails if you want to work up a sweat.
+The east side of the island is not accessible by road, but there are several good hiking trails if you want to work up a sweat.

 Things to Do on Hamilton Island

 Sunset at One Tree Hill– Every afternoon around sunset time, people on Hamilton Island make their way up to One Tree Hill to watch the sun go down.
 You can have sunset cocktails at One Tree Hill bar, or alternatively, many people pick up their own drinks from the local bottle shop and find a patch of grass to sit and while the afternoon away.